ClarifiedSecurity/catapult/docs/40-how-to-customize.md

 - `docker` - Contains custom `docker-compose-custom.yml` to add extra environment variables/volumes/etc to the container.
 Refer to the default [docker-compose-custom.yml](https://github.com/ClarifiedSecurity/catapult/blob/main/defaults/docker-compose-custom.yml) & [docker-compose.yml](https://github.com/ClarifiedSecurity/catapult/blob/main/docker/docker-compose.yml) for examples.

 - `docker-entrypoints` - Contains custom docker-entrypoint scripts that will run inside the container during `make start`.
 Refer to default [entrypoint](https://github.com/ClarifiedSecurity/Catapult/tree/main/scripts/entrypoints) scripts for examples.
+The scripts are divided into two folders: `first-run` and `every-run`:

+  - `first-run` - Contains scripts that will run only once when the container is started for the first time.
+  - `every-run` - Contains scripts that will run every time the container is started.
+Useful for an example when setting up the environment variables for each user session.

 - `makefiles` - Contains custom .makerc\* files specific to your organization or project.
 Refer to the default [.makerc](https://github.com/ClarifiedSecurity/Catapult/blob/main/.makerc) file for examples and the [Makefile](https://github.com/ClarifiedSecurity/Catapult/blob/main/Makefile#L3-L5) for different types of makefiles that get loaded if they exists.